TechnologyMasters/contributing/.github/ISSUE_TEMPLATE/sign-up-.md

 ---
-name: "Volunteer sign up"
+name: "Volunteer"
-about: Simple form to collect volunteer info
+about: Volunteer sign up
 ---

 <!-- Note: use the preview feature before you hit submit to ensure your markdown is formatted properly -->